Elishah-John/CafeData_cleaning/README.md

 ---

-### 📌 Why This Matters
+##📌 Why This Matters

 Clean data is the foundation of every good insight.
 While this project is built on café transactions, the techniques apply to nearly all real-world datasets.
-Every scraped CSV, every messy Excel file—they all need cleaning before they mean anything.
+Every scraped CSV, every messy Excel file — they all need cleaning before they mean anything.

 ---

 Feel free to fork, clone, or use the `clean_dataframe()` function in your own projects.